ersilia-os/ersilia.io/docs/installation.md

 # or latest from github
 pip install git+https://github.com/ersilia-os/ersilia.git
 ```
-You are done! :tada:
+You are done!

 ```bash
 ersilia --help
 ```

 ### Set up

 The first time you run the `ersilia` command, additional dependencies will be installed and containers/images will be generated.
-So please be patient if it takes a while... :watch:
+So please be patient if it takes a while...

 The following will happen automatically.
 For your information, this is what Ersilia is going to do: